dfisch/mosql/README.md

 [dot notation][dot-notation].
 In the above example, the `name` and `bio` fields of the `author` sub-document will be expanded, and the MongoDB `_id` field will be mapped to an SQL `id` column.

+A DBRef, reference to another object in a MongoDB database, is a different type of field that [dot notation][dot-notation] does not work on.
+As a convenience, MoSQL will watch for DBRef fields and extract the id from it.
+In the above example, the `author_address_id` field has a `:source` of `author_address`, a DBRef field.
+Instead of the `:source` attribute pointing to the `author_address.id` property, it simply points to the `author_address` field, the id in the DBRef will be extracted and inserted into the sql table into the `address_adress_id` column.

 At present, MoSQL does not support using the dot notation to access elements inside arrays.